Fireplace Inspections

 Many experienced chimney professionals use the similarities between water and air to explain the way your chimney works.
 Although most people don’t realize it, the air moving up your chimney works under the same set of physical principles as water flowing in a hose or pipe.

-When a fireplace chimney is full of hot air, it actually pulls air through the firebox.
-This pulling effect is called draft and it corresponds to the amount of pressure in a water hose – the only difference is that the air pressure is negative and the water pressure is positive (think of using a straw to drink with instead of to blow bubbles).
+When a fireplace chimney is full of hot air, it pulls air through the firebox.
+This pulling effect is called draft and it corresponds to the amount of pressure in a water hose – the only difference is that the air pressure is negative, and the water pressure is positive (think of using a straw to drink with instead of to blow bubbles).
 Thus, a chimney is called a negative pressure system.
 Increasing the draft in your chimney is like opening the faucet wider on the hose.
 The simplest way to increase the draft in your chimney is to burn the fire hotter – hotter air is lighter, so it has more pull.
 Another way to get more draft is to increase the height of your chimney – except when the chimney is already so tall that frictional forces negate the effect of the extra height.

-The Chimney Safety Institute of America and many other fire safety organizations, including the National Fire Protection Association(NFPA) recommend that chimneys and vents are inspected annually and maintained as needed.
-This section of our website was designed to help you learn more about your chimney and venting system and what to expect when you call a chimney professional so you can make educated decisions about your chimney and venting system.
+The Chimney Safety Institute of America and many other fire safety organizations, including the National Fire Protection Association (NFPA) recommend that chimneys and vents are inspected annually and maintained as needed.

 Annual chimney inspections by a qualified professional can prevent carbon monoxide intrusion and chimney fires and can also help you identify potential system issues to address them before they become costly.